List of FAQs (please click on a title to be directed to that section)

 What salary do ICAT fellows receive?ICAT Fellows continue to progress up the relevant trainee salary payscale (for example, the non-consultant hospital doctor Specialist Registrar scale for most trainees in the Republic of Ireland) during their ICAT fellowship.
 If a trainee reaches the maximum point on the salary scale, they will remain on that point until CSCST/CCT.

-Do I have to do a lab-based PhD project?ICAT Fellows can develop research projects in any area of interest to them, these could include lab-based, data-based, involving clinical research or blue skies research
+Do I have to do a lab-based PhD project?ICAT Fellows can develop research projects in any area of interest to them, these could include lab-based, data-based, clinical research, qualitative research or blue skies research.

-ICAT encourages novel, innovative and multi-sectorial approaches to research and Fellows can choose PhD supervisors from more than one of the ICAT universities as well as international collaborators who can add value to the research.
+ICAT encourages novel, innovative and multi-sectorial approaches to research and Fellows must be supervised by a cross-disciplinary team across at least two of the ICAT universities as well as international collaborators who can add value to the research.

 If a 4-year PhD is required for purposes of your clinical training, the funding for your salary and PhD registration fees for the final year must be sourced independently and approved prior to your appointment as an ICAT Fellow.